-- Over 1,800 children have received after school homework help and enrichment programs for grades K – 12.
+- Over 1,800 children have received after school homework help, and participated in enrichment programs.

-- Each year our Summer Work Study Programs serve 95 area low-income and educationally at-risk children ages 8 – 15 years.
-Summer Tutoring is provided for grades K – 12.
+- Each year our Summer Camp serve 95 area low-income and educationally at-risk children ages 8 – 15 years.

 - Emergency Food Pantry – nearly 1,000 individuals served yearly.